FAQs and common misconceptions

 While psilocybin and other psychedelics are still considered Schedule I compounds by the federal government, there are several ways to pursue this course of treatment.

-The safest and most trusted options would be to enroll in the ongoing clinical trials for psilocybin and cancer, or to seek treatment through a licensed center in a state or jurisdiction where psychedelics are legal and regulated (Oregon state, Colorado state, local jurisdictions and townships, etc.).
+The safest and most trusted option is to find an active clinical trial for psilocybin and cancer.
+If you are unable to enroll in a trial, you could also seek treatment through in a state or jurisdiction where psychedelics are legal and regulated (Oregon, Colorado, local jurisdictions, towns, etc.).

 Learn more about getting access.